solana-developers/solana-cookbook/docs/th/core-concepts/pdas.md

 # Program Derived Addresses (PDAs)

 Program Derived Addresses (PDAs) are home to accounts that are designed to be controlled by a specific program.
-With PDAs, programs can programmatically sign for certain addresses without needing a private key.
+With PDAs, programs สามารถ programmatically sign for certain addresses without needing a private key.
 PDAs serve as the foundation for [Cross-Program Invocation](https://docs.solana.com/developing/programming-model/calling-between-programs#cross-program-invocations), which allows Solana apps to be composable with one another.

 ## เรื่องน่ารู้